codatio/codat-docs/docs/configure/create-account.md

 - Unlimited company and seat creation
 - Enhanced usage options with hourly syncs and superior rate limits
 - Implementation assistance and premium technical support
-- Access to add-ons, including enterprise integrations, security features, and more
+- Access to add-ons, including desktop and ERP integrations, security features, and more

 ### Billing